-- lhefile LHE file with e.g. pythia events - inputXsecs xSectionList object with cross sections for the mothers appearing in the LHE file.
+- lhefile LHE file with e.g. pythia events, may be given as URL (though http and ftp only) - inputXsecs xSectionList object with cross sections for the mothers appearing in the LHE file.
 If None, use information from file. - nevts (maximum) number of events used in the decomposition.
-If None, all events from file are processed. - doCompress mass compression option (True/False) - doInvisible invisible compression option (True/False) - minmassgap minimum mass gap for mass compression (only used if doCompress=True)
+If None, all events from file are processed. - doCompress mass compression option (True/False) - doInvisible invisible compression option (True/False)

+• minmassqap - minimum mass gap for mass compression (only used if doCompress=True)